karatelabs/karate/README.md

 ## `replace`
 ### Text Placeholder Replacement
-> JSON and XML are __natively__ supported by Karate via the [`set`](#set) keyword.
-But when you deal with complex, nested JSON - it may be easier in some cases to use `replace`, especially when you want to substitute multiple placeholders with one value, and when you don't need array manipulation.
-Since `replace` auto-converts the result to a string, make sure you perform [type conversion](#type-conversion) back to JSON if applicable.
+> JSON and XML are __natively__ supported by Karate via the [`set`](#set) keyword and `replace` is primarily intended for dealing with raw strings.
+But when you deal with complex, nested JSON (or XML) - it may be easier in some cases to use `replace`, especially when you want to substitute multiple placeholders with one value, and when you don't need array manipulation.
+Since `replace` auto-converts the result to a string, make sure you perform [type conversion](#type-conversion) back to JSON (or XML) if applicable.

 Karate provides an elegant 'native-like' experience for placeholder substitution within strings or text content.
 This is useful in any situation where you need to concatenate dynamic string fragments to form content such as GraphQL or SQL.